1947 Poonch rebellion: Rebellion (October 1947)

-Commentary
+Analysis

 Jammu political activist and journalist Ved Bhasin states that the harsh attempts of Maharaja Hari Singh and his armed forces to crush the rebellion in Poonch turned the political movement into a communal struggle.

-Scholar Christopher Snedden opines that the Jammu massacres motivated some Muslims to join the movement against Maharaja, for self-defence.
-He also remarked:"The reaction of the ruler’s predominantly Hindu army to Poonch Muslims’ pro-Pakistan activities boosted the anti-Maharaja ‘cause’ in Poonch and incited Poonchis to take further action.
-In response to incidents around Poonch that invariably involved Muslims, the Maharaja’s army fired on crowds, burned houses and villages indiscriminately, plundered, arrested people, and imposed local martial law.
-Indeed, because ‘trouble continued … the State forces were compelled to deal with it with a heavy hand’.
+Scholar Christopher Snedden noted that the Jammu massacres motivated some Muslims to join the movement against Maharaja, for self-defence.
+He also remarked:"The reaction of the ruler's predominantly Hindu army to Poonch Muslims’ pro-Pakistan activities boosted the anti-Maharaja ‘cause’ in Poonch and incited Poonchis to take further action.
+In response to incidents around Poonch that invariably involved Muslims, the Maharaja's army fired on crowds, burned houses and villages indiscriminately, plundered, arrested people, and imposed local martial law.
+Indeed, because ‘trouble continued ... the State forces were compelled to deal with it with a heavy hand’.
 Until such oppressive actions, the anti-Maharaja cause probably had little backing.
 ‘Substantial men’ told Symonds that ‘they would never have joined such a rash enterprise’ opposing the Maharaja ‘but for the folly of the Dogras who burnt whole villages where only a single family was involved in the revolt’.
-Such ‘folly’ motivated some Poonch Muslims to organise a people’s resistance movement."Referring to the events in Poonch, Sheikh Abdullah, according to a New Delhi report circulated by the Associated Press of India, on 21 October said:The present troubles in Poonch, a feudatory of Kashmir, were because of the policy adopted by the State.
-The people of Poonch who suffered under the local ruler, and his overlord, the Kashmir durbar, had started a people’s movement to redress their grievances.
+Such ‘folly’ motivated some Poonch Muslims to organise a people's resistance movement."Referring to the events in Poonch, Sheikh Abdullah, according to a New Delhi report circulated by the Associated Press of India, on 21 October said:The present troubles in Poonch, a feudatory of Kashmir, were because of the policy adopted by the State.
+The people of Poonch who suffered under the local ruler, and his overlord, the Kashmir durbar, had started a people's movement to redress their grievances.
 It was not communal.
 The Kashmir State sent their troops and there was panic in Poonch.
 Most of the adult population in Poonch was ex-servicemen of the Indian Army, who had close connections with the people in Jhelum and Rawalpindi.
 They evacuated their women and children, crossed the frontier and returned with arms supplied to them by willing people.
 The Kashmir State forces were thus forced to withdraw from certain areas.